 If founders or early investors are not ready for a complete exit but need liquidity, they may consider selling parts of their company.
 This allows founders to continue to control the core aspects of their company while still receiving cash.
 For example, a founder may sell a company building or product segment to another company in exchange for cash while still retaining the rest of the business.

-There is nothing wrong with waiting until a better time for an IPO or any of these alternatives.
+There is nothing wrong with waiting until a better time for an IPO or any of these alternatives (see more about timing your IPO in our article Timing Your IPO – Market Windows).
 It may be in your best interest to wait for a higher valuation, a better deal, or a better partner rather than rushing into something that will not provide the greatest value.
 Waiting can even help companies that need additional capital to accomplish their objectives.
 Companies can adjust their outlooks to provide capital through their own reinvested earnings in order to achieve their objectives, if founders and employees are willing to forgo earnings temporarily.
 It is also important to note that many companies have gone public or entered into a deal and later regretted their rush to a liquidity event because, in reality, they were doing more harm than good to their long-term success.

 Whether or not to move forward with an IPO will be one of the most important decisions you can make for your company.
 Therefore, when you are contemplating an IPO be careful to consider your alternatives, be patient, and weigh the advantages and disadvantages to ensure that you make the best decision for you and your company.
 For more information on these advantages and disadvantages, read our article titled IPO Advantages and Disadvantages.